Knowledge Representation in AI and Its Significance in Business

 1. Logical Representation

-In AI, we communicate using formal logic, much like following a rulebook.
-Imagine AI as a student following a strict set of rules in a school.
-These rules ensure that information is shared with minimal mistakes and that AI’s conclusions are either true or false.
-Though it can be tricky, logical representation is like the foundation of many programming languages, helping AI think logically.
+In AI, we speak in formal logic, or more like a rulebook.
+Think of AI as a student who is guided not to break a set of rules in a school.
+These regulations make sure that the information is distributed with the smallest number of errors, and that the conclusion made by AI is true or false.
+Though it can be tricky, logical representation is the backbone of most programming languages and can be used to make AI think logically.

 2. Semantic Network

-Think of a semantic network as a giant web with connected nodes and links.
-Nodes stand for objects or ideas, while links show how they connect.
-This method simplifies how AI stores and arranges information, much like a mind map.
-It’s more natural and expressive compared to logical representation, allowing AI to grasp complex relationships.
+Consider a semantic network as a huge web with interconnected nodes and links.
+The objects or ideas are denoted by nodes, whereas the connection between them is denoted by links.
+The approach eases the way AI memorizes and organizes information, much like a mind map.
+It is more natural and expressive than logical representation, which enables the AI to understand complex relationships.

 3. Frame Representation